...

 Project Requirements and Specifications

 The specific requirements and specifications of the project can influence commissioning expenses.
-Projects with performance targets or sustainability objectives may necessitate thorough commission activities, resulting in higher costs.
+Projects with performance targets or sustainability objectives may necessitate thorough commissioning activities, resulting in higher costs.

 Extent of Participation by the Commissioning Agent

 The level of involvement and duties assigned to the commissioning agent can affect the expenditure.
-More comprehensive commission services, like monitoring and optimization, may cost more than essential services.
+More comprehensive commissioning services, such as continuous monitoring and performance optimization, typically incur higher costs than basic functional checks.

 Collaborating with the commissioning agent while considering these factors when allocating funds is crucial for building commissioning.